What Is Orthomolecular Nutrition or Medicine?

-Orthomolecular medicine (nutrition) describes the practice of preventing and treating disease by providing the body with optimal amounts of substances which are natural to the body.
+Orthomolecular medicine, is the practice of preventing and treating disease by providing optimal amounts of nutrition, that are natural to our body.

-According to the International Society for Orthomolecular Medicine, the key idea in orthomolecular medicine is that genetic factors are central not only to the physical characteristics of individuals, but also to their biochemical environment.
+According to the International Society for Orthomolecular Medicine, the key idea in orthomolecular medicine is that genetic factors are not only central to the physical characteristics of individuals, but also to their biochemical environment.
 Certain biochemical abnormalities are causal or contributing to diseases such as cancer, atherosclerosis, depression and schizophrenia.